devalot/git/content/resetting/basic.md

   * `HEAD`: the tip of the current branch

-  * The staging area (A.K.A. the index): what changes will be in your next commit
+  * The index: what changes will be in your next commit

   * The working directory: the project's files